anettrolikova/planett/index.md

 # 🪐 Introduction
-Anett has been connecting people in the Ethereum ecosystem since 2019 with the unique perspective on Ethereum Community.
-She used to be Ethereum events organiser nowdays leaning more towards project management and developer relations roles, technical writing, development coordination and similar.
-Learn more about Anett and her story on this website.
-For more in depth ideas on Ethereum Community, how volunteering at crypto conferences can help you get full time job at cryto listen [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.
+Anett has been connecting people in the Ethereum ecosystem since 2019 with a unique perspective on the Ethereum Community.
+She used to be an Ethereum events organizer, but nowadays, she is leaning more toward project management and developer relations roles, technical writing, and development coordination.
+You can learn more about Anett and her story on this website.
+For more in-depth ideas on the Ethereum Community and how volunteering at crypto conferences can help you get a full-time job at crypto, listen [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.

 ## My Speakers bio
-[ ~ TO BE UPDATED ~ ]
-Anett is leading Developer Relations at [Hyperlane](https://www.hyperlane.xyz/) building the first interoperability layer that enables you to permissionlessly connect any blockchain, out-of-the-box.
-Previously she lead [NFT Standards](https://www.nftstandards.wtf/) Working Group as well as contributing to the evolution of Ethereum Core Protocol on behalf of Ethereum Magicians.
+Anett is leading Developer Relations at [Last](https://www.last.net/), building a groundbreaking twin-chain EVM L2 blockchain and Last Custody Network (LCN) engineered for sustainability through automated cashflow reinvestment.
+You might recognize Anett from the Ethereum Magicians community and [NFT Standards](https://www.nftstandards.wtf/) Working Group and Ethereum Standard improvement incentives contributing to the evolution of Ethereum Core Protocol on behalf of Ethereum Magicians.

 ## Contributions & Memberships :